andreykobal/sei-agentfi/README.md

 ### Architecture

-**Event-Sourced CQRS with External Event Stream and Stream-Driven Projections**

-1️⃣ **External Event Stream (Blockchain Logs)**

-2️⃣ **Stream Processing (Indexing / Projection)**

-3️⃣ **Materialized Views / Read Models (MongoDB)**

-4️⃣ **CQRS API (Analytics, Dashboards, Insights)**

----

 Blockchain (Uniswap) serves as the **source of truth**, from which we read events like token launches, swaps, and liquidity changes.

-These events are processed, projections are built into MongoDB (e.g., for token stats, prices, volumes, liquidity), and via separate CQRS routes, we deliver ready-made data for analytics, market dashboards, and insights.
+These events are processed, projections are built into MongoDB (e.g., for token stats, prices, volumes, liquidity), and via separate API routes, we deliver ready-made data for analytics, market dashboards, and insights.

 ## 8️⃣ Why It Matters / Benefits / Impact